Breaking Down The Sheet Metal Fabrication Process

 - Stamping – Stamping is the process of using a press with a mold to create specific shapes during sheet metal fabrication.

 - Punching – Punching is the forming press responsible for producing the holes necessary during sheet metal fabrication such as those through which a screw will adhere to two metal structures.

 After the general shape is achieved with the sheet metal fabrication tools of pressing, the task of cutting can begin to get the sheet metal into a more desired size.
 The cutting process of sheet metal fabrication can be accomplished through multiple methods, including sawing, torching, or numerical control cutting.
-Each of these methods has multiple possible tools that can be selected depending on the particular specifications of a custom sheet metal fabrication job.
+Each of these methods has multiple possible tools that can be selected depending on the particular specifications of a custom metal fabrication job.

 - Chopping – The traditional chopping methods include sawing, shearing, or chiseling.
 Sawing is the use of a blade, chain, or wire to make cuts in metal.

 - Sawing – Sheet metal fabrication tools used for sawing can include: hacksaw, chop saw, jigsaw, and band saw.

 - Shearing – Shearing is the use of a sheet metal fabrication tool that functions as a pair of scissors, including alligator shear, bench shear, guillotine, power shears, throatless shears, and tin snips.

 - Chiseling – Chiseling is a sheet metal fabrication tool that comes in a variety of shapes with the designed goal of pushing through sheet metal.

 It is also useful to note another technique in metal fabrication called torching.
 Torching is a form of chopping which relies on the principles of welding.
 Torching consists of two major forms of hand-held torches: oxy-fueled and plasma torches which are explained below.

 - Oxy-fueled.
 Oxy-fueled torches combine oxygen with a fuel gas to maintain a heat that cuts through metal by melting it.

-- Plasma – Plasma torches are a similar product but instead of relying on the relationship between oxygen and particular gases, this cutting torch relies on the heat produced by turning a gas into a plasma (a state of matter comparable to the sun!).
+- Plasma.
+Plasma torches are a similar product.
+But, instead of relying on the relationship between oxygen and particular gases, this cutting torch relies on the heat produced by turning a gas into a plasma.